tamanna037/shopdokolpo--story-sharing-site/README.md

 # Shopdokolpo - a story sharing site

 Developed a story sharing website using java SpringMVC framework and Oracle database in background.
-This is inspired from Wattpad (https://www.wattpad.com/).
+This application is inspired from Wattpad (https://www.wattpad.com/).

-Users can write stories/books chapter by chapter and share with others.
-They can save draft and publish when it is ready.
-Followers and non-followers may like, comment on stories.
-Users are recommended stories they may like.
+Users can write stories/books here, chapter by chapter and share with others.
+They can save their drafts and publish when these are ready.
+Followers and non-followers may like or comment on stories.
+Stories are recommended to users based on their activities.